 - Understanding of the practices of quantitative and qualitative research in planning, and an ability to apply them

-- Broad knowledge of the science of climate change and the roles of planners in addressing it to support sustainable development
+- Broad knowledge of climate change, Indigenous communities, and the roles of planners in addressing them to support sustainable, efficient, inclusive, and equitable development

 - An ability to identify the main trends and factors shaping the spatial economics and development of local, national, regional and global communities